 By just taking some personal steps, it may appear minuscule in the grand scheme of things, but they can raise our own consciousness about our earth’s scarce resources.
 In fact, by just discussing the issue with your friend and family is one of the most important and basic things you can do.

-Here’s some of the cool and fun sustainable ways which I think can matter if you choose to travel green.
+Here’s some of the cool and fun sustainable ways which I think can matter if you choose to travel green, and some tips to travel sustainably:

 1. Bicycle Touring

 I can’t think of a more conducive, interesting and carbon neutral way to see the world.
-You exchange miles for views, and meet communities that are often sped past, only to stop and hear them speak about how they’re making a living, bringing about a change in small ways.
+With bicycle touring, you exchange miles for views, and meet communities that are often sped past, only to stop and hear them speak about how they’re making a living, bringing about a change in small ways.
 It’s inspiring, eventhough you’re physically annihilated sometimes but the rewards are countless.

 2. Buying Carbon Offsets